Skip to main content

 CÉ LA VI, LAVO, 1-Altitude, Smoke & Mirrors, and Mr Stork anchor the rooftop scene.

 Atlas, 28 HongKong Street, Native, Manhattan Bar, Jigger & Pony, and Operation Dagger dominate the cocktail scene.
-October is one of the most pleasant months for outdoor terrace bars before November's heavy rains.
+October is one of the most pleasant months for outdoor terrace bars before November's heavy rains, but build in early-evening backup plans for the reliable 3-7pm afternoon storms.

 #Shopping